ModelSEED/ModelSEEDDatabase/Biochemistry/README.md

 # Biochemistry
-The purpose of this folder is to version control updates, changes, and corrections to the current Biochemistry object for ModelSEED, PlantSEED, and Probabilistic Annotation.
+The purpose of this folder is to version control updates, changes, and corrections to the current Biochemistry object using the sources from ModelSEED, PlantSEED, and Probabilistic Annotation.
 May there be one version to rule them all.

 A Biochemistry object is defined by its compounds, reactions, and compartments.
 The following files contain the data needed to build a Biochemistry object.